 In fact, favelas are becoming so hipster that apparently David Beckham has even bought a house near one.

 Taking a social impact tour in a favela can teach you about life in one of these communities.
 My tour guide was a resident from Santa Marta who had lived here all of her life and explained the history of the favela and how they are perceived by the rest of Brazil.
-The tour took 2.5 hours and was one of the best experiences I had in Rio.
-Choosing a community-based tour through a platform such as Visit.org helps the residents.
+The tour was one of the best experiences I had in Rio.
+Check prices and more details or read my full review.

 You can’t come all the way to Brazil and not try the Brazilian dance.
 It doesn’t have to be hip-wiggling fast-paced moves like you see in the carnival either.
 Not only did I learn the basics of how to shake my booty but I also had lots of fun and had a ready-made group of people to go out with to a samba club.

 Plus the proceeds of my group samba lesson go towards a samba school in one of the favelas, which in turn helps children to turn their attention to dance instead of a life of drugs and crime.
-So I could have a night out in Rio and know that my money was helping others – bonus!
+So I could have a night out in Rio and know that my money was helping others.

 Words cannot describe this experience.
 If you are anything like me and have dreamed of visiting this iconic destination, you will be lost for words.
 Designed by a Polish-French sculptor the statue stands 30 metres tall with its arms spread, embracing the city.

-Stood tall on the summit of Mount Corcovado, take the tram up the mountain then walk the steps to get amazing views as you climb higher.
+Standing tall on the summit of Mount Corcovado, take the train up the mountain then walk the steps to get amazing views as you climb higher.
 Keep your eyes peeled for the monkeys on the way up!

 This mountain is nearly 400 metres high and offers the most amazing views of Rio.
 The journey is made in 2 parts.
 You can either take both cable cars or just take the first one to the top of Urca Hill which is 220 metres above sea level then hike the forest path up.
 As I rode on the first cable car the mouth of Guanabara Bay opened up.